raymondboswel/readable_api/README.md

 151.101.1.69
 151.101.193.69
 ```
-And lastly verify that the phoenix_template.local and subdomains are resolved as 127.0.0.1:
+And lastly verify that the readable_api.local and subdomains are resolved as 127.0.0.1:
 ```
-dig phoenix_template.local  +short
+dig readable_api.local  +short
 127.0.0.1
 127.0.0.1
 127.0.0.1
 ```
-Depending on your OS you might need to add an entry for `phoenix_template.local` in your `/etc/hosts` file pointing to `127.0.0.1` as well.
+Depending on your OS you might need to add an entry for `readable_api.local` in your `/etc/hosts` file pointing to `127.0.0.1` as well.
 Ensure the Nginx block is uncommented in the `docker-compose.yml` file, and ensure all required services are uncommented as well.
 ## Different configurations
 By default, primary will run all migrations and seeds, which means secondary should connect first the majority of the time.